danielapassos/ContentCalendar-plugin/README.md

 6. Experience a refreshed and enhanced visualization of your data in Outerbase.

 ## Configuration

-The plugin supports various configurations to tailor the data representation to your specific needs.
-Here are some of the main configuration options you can adjust:
+The plugin is designed to be highly customizable to cater to various data visualization needs.
+Below are the primary configuration variables available:

-- **Image Key**: Specify the data column key for images to be displayed in the visual grid.
+- **imageKey**: Determines which data column should be used to fetch the images displayed in the visual grid.
+If not specified, it defaults to `undefined`.
-- (Any other configuration options the plugin supports.)

-For detailed configuration options and guidelines, please refer to the [Configuration Guide](#configuration).
+- **optionalImagePrefix**: This is an optional variable to prepend a static URL path to your images if they are stored with relative paths.
+It defaults to `undefined`.

+- **titleKey**: Defines the data column key that should be used to fetch titles for each grid item.
+If not specified, it defaults to `undefined`.

+- **captionKey**: Specifies which data column should be used to fetch captions or short descriptions for the visual grid.
+It defaults to `undefined`.

+- **contentLinkKey**: Determines which data column should be used to fetch the link associated with a specific grid item, useful for items that might link out to external content or detailed views.
+If not specified, it defaults to `undefined`.

+Remember to set these variables according to your Outerbase table structure to ensure the plugin works optimally and displays the desired content.